Sharpens 16 companies · First observed May 2026 · Updated June 2026 Explore in the graph

 Is gated pricing common in AI?

-No — it's the exception.
-40 of 43 corpus companies post public prices, including every developer-API and creative-app vendor.
-Gating correlates with the buying motion, not with being 'enterprise'.
+No — it's the minority.
+238 of 338 corpus companies (~70%) post public prices, including nearly every developer-API and creative-app vendor.
+Gating has risen from ~20% to ~30% as the corpus added more clinical, contact-center, and legal AI, but it still correlates with the top-down buying motion, not with being 'enterprise'.

 How do I evaluate a vendor with no public price?

-Expect per-seat quotes plus a pooled-credit overage, ask for the per-seat rate and minimums, and benchmark against a public outcome-priced alternative (e.g. Intercom) to keep the negotiation grounded.
+Expect per-seat quotes plus a pooled-credit overage (or PEPM in clinical), ask for the per-seat rate and minimums, and benchmark against a public outcome-priced alternative (Intercom, $0.99/resolution) or a rare public vertical peer (Heidi, Freed) to keep the negotiation grounded.

 All trends